Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 The rest application will be accessible at [http://localhost:8088](http://localhost:8088)

-Micrometer by default shows jvm metricsat at [http://localhost:8088/actuator/prometheus](http://localhost:8088/actuator/prometheus)
+Micrometer by default shows jvm metrics at [http://localhost:8088/actuator/prometheus](http://localhost:8088/actuator/prometheus)

 Access the Prometheus webUI on  [http://localhost:9090](http://localhost:9090)